Immigration Documents

 Length of Stay

-To ensure that your family members travelling without you are admitted to Canada for the length of your study permit, be sure to send them copies of the documents listed above for them to present at the Canadian border crossing.
+If your family members travelling to Canada after you have travelled, we recommend that you send them copies of the documents listed above for them to present at the Canadian border crossing.